 This is a very effective remedy for breaking up congestion, but you have to be sure you don’t burn the skin – use the olive oil on the chest first!
 Don’t place the plaster directly on the skin and then blame me if you get “burned”. 🙂

 This is a remedy that Anne on Anne of Green Gables used on Minnie Mae when she had severe croup.
 Have you never seen Anne of Green Gables?
 You’re missing out!
 It’s one of my favorites! 🙂

-And you can’t just grab a bottle of mustard from the fridge – you have to purchase mustard seeds or mustard powder. 🙂 It’s an inexpensive herb to buy too!
+And you can’t just grab a bottle of mustard from the fridge – you have to purchase mustard seeds or mustard powder. 🙂 Check it out HERE!